What is a Colorado Federal Maritime Commission Bond?

 - Tracks the movement of shipment and prepares the documentation

-A Non-Vessel-Operating Common Carrier (NVOCC), on the other hand, is a common carrier that does not own or operate their own vessels.
-An NVOCC is also shipper in its relationship with an ocean common carrier involved in cargo movement.
+A Non-Vessel-Operating Common Carrier (NVOCC), on the other hand, is a common carrier that does not own or operate its own vessels.
+An NVOCC is also a shipper in its relationship with an ocean common carrier involved in cargo movement.